TimurRybakov/ReverseStringBenchmarks/README.md

 # ReverseStringBenchmarks

-A simple BenchmarkDotNet project that benchmarks different algorithms for string reversion.
+A simple BenchmarkDotNet project that benchmarks different algorithms for string reversion (i.e. 'ABC' -> 'CBA').

 Here is some results: